delarcus/delarcus/README.md

 📚 I also love reading books about personal development and Stoicism.

-✈️ Whenever I can I try to travel to discover new places and meet new people!
-So far I have visited 18 countries like USA, Italy, Sweden, Denmark, Poland, UK or Morocco.
-I have lived in Spain, France and I am currently living in Finland.

 🌍 I am fluent in English and French and I am a native Spanish speaker.